 Depending on the frequency, you should sharpen your knives periodically.
 For home cooks, Perfect Edge Cutlery recommends sharpening every 4-6 months.

-Remember that a dull knife is more dangerous than a sharp one; a sharp knife requires very little effort to cut whereas a dull knife needs pressure, resulting in a deeper (and more serious) incision than a clean (and oftentimes shallow) cut.
+Remember that a dull knife is more dangerous than a sharp one; a sharp knife requires minimal effort to cut, whereas a dull knife needs pressure, resulting in a deeper (and more serious) incision than a clean (and often shallow) cut.

 3. Sharpening your Knife